Provenance and Owner Markings

 Jakubek, Wolfgang

 Jakubek BPP handstamp and Jakubek handstamp.
-BPP is a German expertizing organization parallel to the Philatelic Foundation - Bund Philatelistischer Prüfer.
+BPP is a German expertizing organization similar to the Philatelic Foundation - Bund Philatelistischer Prüfer.
 Back of cover showing both Jakubek BPP and E. Mohrmann handstamps.
 Jakubek signature, usually lighty in pencil on face of covers (courtesy Jerry S. Palazolo).

 Jaretsky, Rolf-Dieter